 As a third-generation mental health professional, Adam Jannon-Fischer, MSW, LCSW has worked extensively providing grief counseling to individuals, couples, and families facing challenges related to chronic illness and/or end of life, including caregiver stress, grief, bereavement, anticipatory grief, legacy, and dignity.
 Though these topics are uncomfortable for any of us to think or talk about, there is a beauty in learning that even when facing the end of one’s life, there remains an opportunity for the individuals coping with these mental health concerns to learn, grow.
 Adam has specialized in helping others to deepen their appreciation for rich fabric of their own lives and to create an ever deepening connection to those precious others around them, even in late stage life and crises.

-Adam also has offers counseling to individuals, couples, and families dealing with depression, anxiety, anger, trauma, regaining intimacy, understanding, and forgiveness.
+Adam also offers counseling to individuals, couples, and families dealing with depression, anxiety, anger, trauma, regaining intimacy, understanding, and forgiveness.
 Adam has an eclectic approach to the therapeutic process which is heavily influenced and informed by cognitive behavioral therapy, rational emotive behavior therapy, and mindfulness.
 As a therapist, Adam seeks to create an open, positive, and empowering therapeutic collaboration with his clients, it is through this kind of counseling approach that he works with others in order to co- identify and reinforce strengths, as well as gain and enhance the specific set of skills which create balance, acceptance, and healing.

 Education & Experience